 We recommend recent versions of the following software:

-- Newest Operating System with security updates: Windows 10 or OSX High Sierra
+- Newest Operating System (Windows 10) with latest security updates.

 The university has an extensive KnowledgeBase with solutions for many technical issues, documents can be found at https://kb.wisc.edu/.